Homological stability of topological moduli spaces: Stability with twisted coefficients

 \section{Stability with twisted coefficients}

-We introduce a notion of twisted coefficient systems and prove \cref{theorem:twisted}.
-Many ideas in this section are inspired by Section 4 of \cite{RWW} which is itself a generalization of work by Dwyer, van der Kallen and Ivanov \cite{Dwyer,Ivanov,vanderKallen} .
-We use similar notation to \cite{RWW} to emphasize analogies.
+This section serves to introduce a notion of twisted coefficient systems and to prove \cref{theorem:twisted}.
+Many ideas in this section are inspired by \cite[Sect.\,4]{RWW}, which is itself a generalisation of work by Dwyer, van der Kallen, and Ivanov \cite{Dwyer, Ivanov,vanderKallen}.
+We use similar notation to \cite{RWW} to emphasise analogies and refer to Remarks~\ref{remark:RWWcoefficients} and~\ref{remark:quillencoefficients} for a comparison of their notion of coefficient systems to ours.